sfi0zy/sfi0zy.github.io/_posts/2018-02-16-image-gallery.markdown

 thumb: "/images/2a8c114237a30578a2621b2a0e0b9143.jpg"
 ---

-Image carousel is one of the most popular components.
+Image carousel is one of the most popular components nowadays.
 It's being used by millions of websites.
-But usually we see pretty simple effects in it.
-SVG gives us the ability to greatly improve our carousels.
-And again I've used masking.
-It's simple, but very powerful technology.
+But usually we see pretty simple effects in them.
+SVG gives us the ability to greatly improve our carousels in the visual terms.
+And again, I've used SVG masks for that.

-{% include codepen.html hash="OQOExE" height="380" %}
+{% include codepen.html hash="OQOExE" %}